 - 2. The Care Act 2014 and the regulations made under it provide a legal framework for charging for care and support.
 It enables the Council to decide whether or not to charge an adult when it is arranging to meet an adult's care and support needs or a carer's support needs. - 3 The charging policy provides a transparent, consistent and fair framework for the Council to use when assessing an individual's ability to pay towards any social care services they are assessed to receive.
 The actual charges for Adult Social Care Services are reviewed annually and are defined in the Councils Fees and Charges Report. - 4 This policy included some key changes to the current charging policy: - to calculate the adults contribution based on the cost of two carers (when the adult requires this) rather than on one carer in every case as at present; - to remove the maximum weekly amount an adult is required to pay towards their care, which is currently capped at £205.
 They would be required to pay their full assessed contribution.
-The maximum amount an adult will pay towards their care is the cost of their care package, and - to reduce the Disability Related Expenditure (DRE), which is to cover additional expenditure an adult may have due to their disability, e.g. speciality clothing, from £20.60 per week to £15.00. - 5 Cabinet received a report on 24 May 2016 requesting approval to consult on a policy for Charging and Financial Assessment for Adult Care and Support Services.
-The outcome of this consultation has informed the proposed policy.
+The maximum amount an adult will pay towards their care is the cost of their care package, and - to reduce the Disability Related Expenditure (DRE), which is to cover additional expenditure an adult may have due to their disability, e.g. speciality clothing, from £20.60 per week to £15.00. - 5 Cabinet approved the new policy for Charging and Financial Assessment for Adult Social Care and Support Services in March 2017 and this was implemented in April 2017.
+However, following the implementation some concerns were raised regarding service users being unaware of the consultation process.
+The implementation of the policy was therefore halted, and the charging framework reverted to the previous arrangements.
+A further period of consultation took place.
+The outcome of the consultations has informed the proposed policy and additional recommendations.